JoyiGoProject/joyi_chat/README.md

-## A chatroot project written in Golang.
+## A chatroom project written in Golang.